 This three bean salad is a blend of kidney beans, green beans and garbanzo beans, all tossed in a sweet and savory dressing.
 A classic salad that’s easy to make and is the perfect addition to almost any meal!

-Tips for Three Bean Salad
+Tips For Three The Perfect Bean Salad

 - I use a mandoline to get ultra thin shavings of red onion.